jovoro/geminid/README.md

 LIBDIRS=-L/usr/lib64/openssl11
 EOF
 ```

+Depending on your compiler you might want to edit the CFLAGS, I've recently changed them to include all warnings, so if -Wall, -Wextra or -pedantic is not supported by your compiler, just remove those flags.

 ## Configuring
 There's an example configuration file named `example.conf` in this repo.
 You can define multiple virtual hosts, of which the first definition is the default vhost.
 The default vhost is used if no servername is defined during the TLS handshake or if no vhost definition matches the provided hostname.
 Each vhost needs a separate TLS certificate.